-According to the State Department of Education, there were 24 applicants for every one teaching position in Connecticut last year!
+According to the Connecticut State Department of Education, there were up to 29 applicants per teaching position in Connecticut last year!
 Teaching's a competitive field, so a stand-out letter of recommendation can go a long way.

 In the sample letter below, a principal recommends an art teacher applying to another school due to budget cuts.
 Check out what the principal has to say about this teacher, and then read on for an analysis of what this letter does well.

 Sample Letter #2: Written by a Principal for a Teacher

 It's my honor and pleasure to provide this letter of recommendation for Julia as she pursues an art teaching position with Cityville Middle School.
 As the principal of Townston Middle School, I've enjoyed having Julia on the teaching team for grades 6 through 8.
 We'll all miss her and her contributions to our school community.